disclaimer

 How Do I Get Divorce Records In Michigan?

-Generally, the process of retrieving divorce records in Michigan varies from county to county.
-However, in most cases, requestors are required to complete a request form and submit it at the court where the divorce was finalized.
-Information required during the process of a request includes the year of the divorce, the names of each party, and the court case number.
+The process of retrieving divorce records in Michigan varies from county to county.
+However, in most cases, requestors are required to complete a request form and submit it to the court where the divorce was finalized.
+Information required during the request process includes the year of the divorce, the names of each party, and the court case number.

 • View electronic copies of accessible divorce records via the public access platform at the court where the divorce was finalized.